Pregnant woman dead, another injured in Sunday night shooting

 SHREVEPORT, La. - Shreveport police say a 30-year-old pregnant woman was shot and killed and a male companion was wound Sunday night.

-The woman and the 31-year-old man were shot multiple times while sitting in a car at the intersection of Madera Drive and Tierre Drive, according to police.
+The woman, identified by the coroner's office as Miranda Smith, and the 31-year-old man were shot multiple times while sitting in a car at the intersection of Madera Drive and Tierre Drive, according to police.
+Smith lived on Tierra Drive.

-The woman's unborn child also died.
-Police said the term of the woman's pregnancy will be released at a later time.

 Preliminary information indicates the shooting may have initially happened in the 6300 block of Tierra Drive, which is a short distance from 4200 Madera Drive.
 The neighborhood is north of the Pines Road area.